A. Objectives of the Pre-Visit Preparation

-Step 5: Review the information displayed in the “Evaluation Details” box.
+Step 6: Review the information displayed in the “Evaluation Details” box.
 You will see information concerning observers, if a visit, whether it is simultaneous or joint with another commission, be able to view previous Final Statements, the RFE, contact information for your Co-Chair (if one is assigned), Editor 1, and Editor 2, and post your visit dates.
 Many programs provide preferred visit dates.
 If these dates do not fit your schedule, work with the program to set new dates for the visit.

-Step 6: To post visit dates, click the “Update” link beside the visit dates line.
+Step 7: To post visit dates, click the “Update” link beside the visit dates line.
 Either confirm the visit dates preferred by the program or type in the new visit dates using the format shown.
 Click “Save.”
 The visit dates will be recorded automatically, and an email will be sent notifying all societies needing to assign a program evaluator that visit dates are now available.

-Step 7: To view the short bio data for the assigned PEV, click on the PEV’s name.
+Step 8: To view the short bio data for the assigned PEV, click on the PEV’s name.
 You need to confirm the PEV is acceptable to the program before approving the PEV.

 Please Note: Visits require you to contact the institution to set visit dates so you can post them on this site.
 Reports will be sent directly to you by the institution after July 1.
 For report assignments, you should email the institution to introduce yourself and confirm the mailing address for the report.